 Read his recent interview with The Fashion Advocate.

-SHAYAN ASGHARNIA is a Los Angeles-based photographer specializing in portraiture, editorial and advertising.
+SHAYAN ASGHARNIA (b.
+1989) is an editorial and advertising photographer.
+Born in Iran, raised in Texas, he currently lives and works between Los Angeles and New York.
 His dynamic body of work shows a visceral and adventurous spirit behind the lens, rendering subjects that look larger than life in their own unique moment.
-His work has appeared in Wall Street Journal, Cake Mag, Creem, Okayplayer and Bon Appétit, and his clients include MTV, BET, Loyd/Ford, Hopeless Lingerie and Spinelli Kilcollin.

 JIMMY GIANNOPOULOS is an American performing artist, producer, and composer best known as one-third of Lolawolf, the Brooklyn-based pop project fronted by Zoë Kravitz.
-Giannopoulos produced the band’s debut LP, Calm Down, which was released last year on Innit Recordings.
+Giannopoulos produced the band’s debut LP, Calm Down, which was released on Innit Recordings.
 Calm Down is the follow-up to Lolawolf’s critically acclaimed five-song debut EP released in early 2014, which Pitchfork described as "surging electronic pop" and Neon Gold called: "a perfect piece of distinctive, melody-driven, back-to-the-future synth candy.”
-Lolawolf tours frequently and furiously, opening for Miley Cyrus and Lily Allen this past year.
+Lolawolf tours frequently and furiously, and has opened for Miley Cyrus and Lily Allen.

-In addition to his work in Lolawolf, Giannopoulos produces, writes for, and/or plays in a seemingly countless list of excellent bands, including (but not limited to) Reputante (whose debut EP, Oceanside, came out in 2013 on Julian Casablancas’ Cult Records), MOTHXR (with Penn Badgley -- album out this year on Washington Square and Kitsuné) and "G" (featuring the delightful Genevieve -- hear it on Stereogum).
+In addition to his work in Lolawolf, Giannopoulos produces, writes for, and/or plays in a seemingly countless list of excellent bands, including (but not limited to) Reputante (whose debut EP, Oceanside, out on Julian Casablancas’ Cult Records), MOTHXR (with Penn Badgley -- Washington Square and Kitsuné) and "G" (featuring the delightful Genevieve -- hear it on Stereogum).

 When he's not doing all that (aka, when any normal person would be sleeping) Giannopoulos is also a screenwriter, director, and maker of frequently hilarious Instagram videos.

-Tucker has won several “Best Score” and “Best Picture” awards for her acting and composing work on the feature film Everything Went Down, placing her on stage at film festivals, including Sundance, Stony Brook and Toronto, where in addition to performing music, she has led panels on the intersection of film and music.
+Kate Tucker has won “Best Score” and “Best Picture” awards for her acting and composing work on the feature film Everything Went Down, and has participated in various film festivals including Sundance, TIFF, and Stony Brook, where in addition to performing with her band, she has spoken on the intersection of film and music.

-She runs Red Valise Recordings, the boutique imprint that releases her solo work along with that of her band, Sons of Sweden.
-Her songs have been featured on network and cable television, indie films, Starbucks compilations, and college and commercial radio.
-In 2016, Tucker started Little Reader, a new indie rock project with Broken West (Merge Records) singer Ross Flournoy.
-Their new album is set to debut in winter 2017.
+In 2006, Tucker started Red Valise Recordings, the boutique imprint that releases her solo work along with that of her band, Sons of Sweden.
+Her songs have been featured on network and cable television, feature films, video games, and college and commercial radio.

 BECCA GILMARTIN is an Australian-born makeup artist whose aesthetic spans the full spectrum of natural beauty to body art.
-ABIA’s 2014 ‘Makeup Artist of the Year’ and 2015 finalist, Gilmartin has been described as “Australia’s own Pat McGrath of intricate Body Art."
+ABIA’s ‘Makeup Artist of the Year’, Gilmartin has been described as “Australia’s own Pat McGrath of intricate Body Art."
 Her work has been featured in Vogue Italia, i-D online, Black Mag, RUSSH, Vulkan, Oyster, Helmet, and Makeup Artist Magazine.
-In 2012 and 2013, she was nominated for the Moran Art Prize for her work with Patrick Fileti and Thor Elia.
+She has been nominated for the Moran Art Prize for her work with Patrick Fileti and Thor Elia.

 Gilmartin is a regular guest speaker on the international stages of IMATS, Salon Melbourne, Sydney Beauty Expo, AH&M Trade Show and has appeared on Channel 7's The Morning Show.
 As a qualified educator, she is a frequent guest speaker at Australia's leading makeup schools, touring with her unique course, Makeup Artist Bootcamp.
 As founder of The Green Brush Project, Gilmartin is committed to maintaining a support network for Australian makeup artists which for her includes being the Creative Director of The Face2Face Makeup Awards in Sydney since 2013.